shivamnsingh/Email_Spam_Detection/README.md

-📧 Email Spam Detection: A Comparative Study
-Project Overview
-This project implements and compares three powerful machine learning classifiers—K-Nearest Neighbors (KNN), Decision Tree (DT), and Support Vector Machine (SVM)—to accurately classify emails as spam or ham (not spam).
-The primary goal is to evaluate their performance using key metrics like accuracy, precision, and recall, providing a comprehensive view of which algorithm is most effective for this task.

-🚀 Key Features
-Comparative Analysis: Performance metrics (Accuracy, Precision, Recall) are generated for all three models.

-Feature Engineering: Utilizes TF-IDF Vectorization for converting raw email text into meaningful numerical features.

-Model Interpretability: Includes a visualization of the Decision Tree to illustrate the learned classification rules.

-Robust Evaluation: Generates Confusion Matrices for a detailed breakdown of model errors.

-Live Demo: Demonstrates predictions on new, unseen email examples.

-🗂 Dataset
-The project utilizes a well-known Email Spam Detection dataset (often sourced from Kaggle or the UCI repository).

-Column	Description
-label	Classification: 'ham' or 'spam' text	The full content of the email

-Export to Sheets
-Data Preprocessing Notes:
-Label Encoding: ham is converted to 0 and spam is converted to 1.

-Feature Vectorization: The email text is converted into a numeric feature set using TF-IDF (Term Frequency-Inverse Document Frequency).

-Note: For simplicity and efficiency, TF-IDF is limited to the top 1000 most frequent words.

-Train-Test Split: Models are trained on 80% of the data and tested on the remaining 20%.

-⚙️ Model Implementations
-1. K-Nearest Neighbors (KNN)
-Classifies a new email based on the majority label of its closest neighbors in the feature space.
-A simple yet effective non-parametric method.

-2. Decision Tree (DT)
-A white-box model that builds a tree structure by splitting the data based on the most important words that help separate spam from ham.

-Note: The tree depth is limited to 5 for optimal readability and interpretation.

-3. Support Vector Machine (SVM)
-Finds the optimal hyperplane that maximizes the margin between the spam and ham classes.
-It is particularly effective for high-dimensional text data.

-🛠 Installation and Usage
-Prerequisites
-Python 3.x

-The spam.csv dataset (must be placed in the project directory)

-Steps
-Clone the Repository:

-Bash
+📧 Email Spam Detection
+Overview

+This project classifies emails as spam or ham using three popular machine learning algorithms:

+K-Nearest Neighbors (KNN)

+Decision Tree (DT)

+Support Vector Machine (SVM)

+The goal is to compare model performance and visualize the decision-making process.

+Dataset

+Source: Email Spam Detection dataset (Kaggle / UCI)

+Columns:

+label → 'ham' or 'spam'

+text → content of the email

+Preprocessing:

+Labels are converted to numeric: ham = 0, spam = 1

+Text is converted to numerical features using TF-IDF Vectorization

+Models & Approach
+1️⃣ K-Nearest Neighbors (KNN)

+Classifies emails based on the labels of the nearest neighbors.

+Simple, intuitive, but can be slower with large datasets.

+2️⃣ Decision Tree (DT)

+Builds a tree of rules to separate spam from ham.

+Includes a decision tree visualization for interpretation.

+3️⃣ Support Vector Machine (SVM)

+Finds a hyperplane that best separates spam and ham in high-dimensional space.

+Performs well with text data.

+Evaluation

+Metrics calculated: Accuracy, Precision, Recall, F1-score

+Confusion matrices created for each model

+Decision Tree visualized to understand the features used for classification

+Usage

+Clone the repository:

 git clone <your-repo-url>
 cd email-spam-detection
-Install Dependencies:

-Install all required Python packages using the provided requirements.txt file.
+Install required packages:

-Bash

 pip install -r requirements.txt

-Run the Project:
+Run the main script or notebook:

-Execute the main script/notebook to perform data preprocessing, model training, evaluation, and generate outputs.

-Bash

 python spam_detection.py
-# OR open and run the assignment.ipynb notebook
-📊 Outputs and Interpretation
-Metrics Comparison Table
-A generated model_comparison_metrics.csv will provide a clear, side-by-side view of model performance.

-Metric	Interpretation	Importance in Spam Detection Accuracy	Overall correctness: (True Positives+True Negatives)/Total	General measure of model performance.
-Precision	Out of all emails predicted as SPAM, how many were actually SPAM?
-Crucial for minimizing False Positives (important email marked as spam).
-Recall	Out of all actual SPAM emails, how many were correctly detected?
-Crucial for minimizing False Negatives (spam email getting to the inbox).

-Export to Sheets
-Confusion Matrices
-A visual breakdown (for KNN, DT, and SVM) showing True Positives, True Negatives, False Positives, and False Negatives.

-Decision Tree Visualization
-The decision_tree.png file provides a visual roadmap of the rules learned by the Decision Tree model, highlighting the most informative words.
+The script will:

+Preprocess the data

+Train KNN, Decision Tree, and SVM models

+Evaluate metrics and print results

+Display confusion matrices

+Visualize the decision tree

+Predict new email examples

-📝 Example Predictions
+Example Predictions
-Email Text	Predicted Label
+Email Text	Prediction
-"You won a free ticket!
-Claim now."
+"You won a free ticket!"
 Spam
-"Are we meeting today at the office?"
+"Are we meeting today?"
 Ham

-Export to Sheets
-📂 Project Files Structure
-email-spam-detection/
-├── spam_detection.py / assignment.ipynb   # Main code (preprocessing, training, evaluation)
-├── requirements.txt                       # List of dependencies
-├── decision_tree.png                      # Visualization of the Decision Tree model
+Deliverables

+Trained models (optional .joblib files)

+Decision tree visualization (decision_tree.png)

-├── model_comparison_metrics.csv           # Model performance metrics table
+Model comparison table (model_comparison_metrics.csv)

-├── spam.csv                               # The dataset (required to run the project) └── README.md                              # This file
+Confusion matrices and classification reports

+Demo of new email predictions

-⚡ Author
+Author

 Shivam Singh – BSc Data Science Student

-Feel free to connect or contribute!
+This version:

+Uses sections, bullet points, and tables for readability

+Includes emojis lightly for GitHub visual appeal

+Looks professional and clean